voltrevo/keynet/MANUAL_SETUP.md

 # Manual Keynet Setup (No Docker)

 Keynet is straightforward to set up manually.
 You need:
-1. A Tor relay configured as an exit node
+1. A set of Ed25519 + RSA keys such that the RSA fingerprint and Ed25519 pubkey have the same first byte
-2. An HTTP service (existing elsewhere, or only reachable by keynet by running locally)
+2. A Tor relay configured with those keys, and some special config
-3. Custom Ed25519 + RSA keypair generation (the only code needed)
+3. A HTTP service to target

 ## Key Generation